MicrosoftEdge/MSEdgeExplainers/BindingContext/BPoP.md

 One prominent place where authentication cookies may be shared with multiple parties is authentication cookies set in a top-level domain (example.com) but shared among sub-domains operated as distinct services.
 For example, an organization named Example might have distinct sub-domains `support.example.com`, `store.example.com`, and `www.example.com`, each operated as a separate service, but capable of reading a shared authentication cookie in `example.com`.
 By binding cookies to a public private key pair, signing over the specific origin used in the request, and limiting the authentication cookies so they can only be used with such a signature, BPoP prevents a compromised subdomain like `support.example.com` from being leveraged to attack another subdomain like `store.example.com`.

 While it is possible for `example.com` to properly audience constrain cookies today (e.g. by issuing one cookie for each subdomain, rather than one cookie in the top-level domain), doing so in practice has proven to be prohibitively cumbersome for many deployments.

+### Design proposal

+Here is how BPoP is expected to work end-to-end:

+1. Webpage user goes to `example.com`, and initiates login. `example.com` redirects to `login.microsoftonline.com`, using javascript or http headers to active binding for `example.com` cookies.
+2. `login.microsoftonline.com`, shows password prompt, javascript or http header activates binding for eSTS cookie
+3. enter password, ESTS SHR in http request, response contains bound eSTS cookie, redirect to example.com with auth code
+4. `example.com` SHR in http request, response from `example.com` contains bound `example.com` cookie

 ### Server activation